-Restricted general funds comprise all other restricted funds received and include grants with restrictions imposed by the funder/donor and include grants from from the Education Funding Agency.
+Restricted general funds comprise all other restricted funds received and include grants with restrictions imposed by the funder/donor and include grants from the Education and Skills Funding Agency.

 Critical accounting estimates and areas of judgement

 Estimates and judgements are continually evaluated and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.